junj1ehx/CS-lol/README.md

 bibtex code
 ```

-# need help?
+# Need help?

-if you want to explore more or need some help, please send your request via email to jhxu dotto acm.org
+if you want to explore more or need some help, feel free to send your request via email to jhxu dotto acm.org